alexgaas/search3/README.md

 **WIP**

 ## TODO
-- Batch execution / score
+- Batch execution

-Execution of batches (like use 10, 100, 1000, ... executions as one measurement) will make your score much more precision.
+Execution of batches (like use 10, 100, 1000, ... executions as one measurement) will make your score much more **precision**.
 Easiest way to make that working is just extend `ImplEstimator -> Element -> complete` as:
 ```java
 void complete(double nanos, int items){